 Summer camp is a bit of a moving target for 2021, as many programs are still figuring out offerings, due to Covid-19.
-But, this is the time!
-That’s especially the case for affordable or free summer camps, because (surprise!) registration dates are upon us and those camps fill up fast!
-(This is also the time to snag early-bird rates.)
+But, this is the time to register for low-cost and free summer camps, and snag early-bird rates.
 We’ve rounded up some of the more affordable summer camps in NYC, including favorite camps in the Bronx, Brooklyn and Queens, as well as the city’s new free Summer Rising program from the DOE and STEM summer program in all boroughs.
 Some camps are free, others offering a sliding scale, and still more have prices not as sky high as so many other camps around NYC.
-Read on to find the affordable NYC summer camp for your kid!
+Read on to find a camp for summer 2021 that won’t break the bank!